JORDAN KODNER

 office: Dept. of Linguistics, Social & Behavioral Sciences (SBS) building, Floor 2

-I am an assistant professor in the Stony Brook University Department of Linguistics, affiliate of the Institute for Advanced Computational Science, and Department of Computer Science and member Natural Language Processing (NLP) group.
+I am an assistant professor in the Stony Brook University Department of Linguistics, affiliated with the Institute for Advanced Computational Science, Department of Computer Science, Institute for AI-Driven Discovery and Innovation, and Natural Language Processing (NLP) group.
 My primary research revolves around computational approaches to child language acquisition and their broader implications.
 In particular,

 I am writing a book titled Child Language Acquisition in the Past: A Mechanistic View of Language Change for Edinburgh University Press.
 It investigates the role that child language acquisition plays in language change.
 The broad goal is to build a general understanding of language change grounded in an understanding of its mechanisms.
 Enabled by algorithmic modeling and corpus methods, I draw insights from tradtiional historical linguistics, the cognitive science of language acquistion, and findings in variationist sociolinguistics.